 Special Educational Needs and Disabilities

-The aim of the reforms was to integrate provision across education, health and care and now spans birth to 25 years of age.
+The SEND Code of Practice aims to integrate provision across education, health and care and spans birth to 25 years of age.
 Intervention for young people should be made at the earliest possible point in a young person’s life and they and their parents should be fully involved in decisions regarding their support and outcomes.

 “Teachers are responsible and accountable for the progress and development of the pupils in their class, even where pupils access support from teaching assistants or specialist staff” DfE 2014

 Provision for SEND at Wath Victoria Primary School

 Everyone at Wath Victoria Primary School is committed to, and passionate about, providing the conditions and opportunities to enable any child, including those with additional needs, to be included fully in all aspects of school life and achieve their potential as a person and as a learner.
 We believe in the earliest possible intervention to support the children.
 This can take a number of forms.

 Initially, Quality First Teaching ensures that pupils have access to effectively planned and differentiated teaching for all children.

 Beyond this, a graduated response is at the heart of whole school practice as we continually assess, plan, implement and review our approach to teaching all children.
 Where a potential special educational need has been identified, this process becomes increasingly personalised and responds over time to a growing understanding of the child’s or young person’s barriers to, and gaps in learning.
 An increasingly individualised assessment of need enables schools to continually reflect on its approaches to meeting a child’s needs.

 If a child’s teacher feels that intervention would support a child's progress, they will contact you as we believe that working in partnership with families gives each child the greatest chance of success.

 Intervention might include number of school staff who are trained and specialists in a wide range of programmes: